Fusion power: Relative costs

 Some economists suggest fusion power is unlikely to match other renewable energy costs.
 Fusion plants are expected to face large start up and capital costs.
 Moreover, operation and maintenance are likely to be costly.
 While the costs of the China Fusion Engineering Test Reactor are not well known, an EU DEMO fusion concept was projected to feature a levelized cost of energy (LCOE) of $121/MWh.

 Fuel costs are low, but economists suggest that the energy cost for a one-gigawatt plant would increase by $16.5 per MWh for every $1 billion increase in the capital investment in construction.
 There is also the risk that easily obtained lithium will be used up making batteries.
 Obtaining it from seawater would be very costly and might require more energy than the energy that would be generated.

 In contrast, renewable levelized cost of energy estimates are substantially lower.
-For instance, the 2019 levelized cost of energy of solar energy was estimated to be $40-$46/MWh, on shore wind was estimated at $29–56/MWh, and offshore wind was approximately $92/MWh.
+For instance, the 2019 levelized cost of energy of solar energy was estimated to be $40–46/MWh, on shore wind was estimated at $29–56/MWh, and offshore wind was approximately $92/MWh.

+Prospects

 However, fusion power may still have a role filling energy gaps left by renewables, depending on how administration priorities for energy and environmental justice influence the market.
 In the 2020s, socioeconomic studies of fusion that began to consider these factors emerged, and in 2022 EUROFusion launched its Socio-Economic Studies and Prospective Research and Development strands to investigate how such factors might affect commercialization pathways and timetables.
 Similarly, in April 2023 Japan announced a national strategy to industrialise fusion.
 Thus, fusion power may work in tandem with other renewable energy sources rather than becoming the primary energy source.
 In some applications, fusion power could provide the base load, especially if including integrated thermal storage and cogeneration and considering the potential for retrofitting coal plants.